 Both toys do have a light on the end that flashes as you use the toy (especially bright on the Esca).
 You can turn the light off though if it will cause a noticeable beacon coming from your nether-regions.

 You’ll also be happy to know that it IS possible to pee while these toys are in!
 No need to cut the night short to run home.
 Though it does take a bit more work and concentration than usual.
 It’s kind of like wearing a Diva cup.

-I should also a lot of people wonder if they can use the Lush anally.
+A lot of people wonder if they can use the Lush anally.
 No. Unfortunately neither of these toys is safe for anal since they don’t have a flaired base.
 Lovense makes a really powerful app-controlled vibrating butt plug the Lovense Hush – this is an amazing anal alternative!
-Find our more at our Lovense Hush review.
+Find out more at our Lovense Hush review.